Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Related Work

-\citet{budish2011combinatorial} studied the most general setting in which agents can have arbitrary preference relations over bundles.
-He invented a beautiful and practical \emph{approximate CEEI} mechanism, which relaxes the CEEI conditions in two ways: (1) The agents' incomes are not exactly equal, and (2) a small number of items may remain unallocated.
-He proved that an approximate-CEEI always exists (although \citet{Othman2016Complexity} recently proved that the computation of approximate-CEEI is PPAD-complete).
-The first relaxation (1) is closely related to our setting where incomes must not be exactly equal.
-However, the second relaxation (2) make his solution less useful when the initial number of items is small.
+\citet{budish2011combinatorial} studies the most general setting in which agents can have arbitrary preference relations over bundles --- there is no monotonicity assumption --- the market can have a mixture of goods and chores.
+He presents a beautiful and practical \emph{approximate CEEI} mechanism, which relaxes the CEEI conditions in two ways: (1) The agents' incomes are not exactly equal, and (2) a small number of items may have to be added or discarded (the motivating application is allocating course seats among students: usually it is possible to add a small number of seats to accommodate the demand).
+He proved that an approximate-CEEI always exists (although \citet{othman2016complexity} later proved that the computation of approximate-CEEI is PPAD-complete).
+The first relaxation (1) is closely related to the concept of CE for almost all incomes.
+In fact, both models can be described as adding an arbitrarily small random perturbation to a given income-vector; in his model, the given vector has equal incomes, and in our model, the given vector can have non-equal incomes (that correspond to agents with different entitlements).
+Budish's second relaxation (2) make his solution less useful when the number of items is fixed.